ZhiweiWei-NAMI/AeroAgentSim/README.md

 The framework employs a modular design, supporting highly customizable simulation scenarios, and provides an intuitive visualization interface for researchers and developers.

-If you use AirFogSim in your research, please cite our paper:
+If you use AeroAgentSim in your research, please cite our paper:

 ```bibtex
 @misc{wei2024airfogsimlightweightmodularsimulator,